awsdocs/alexa-for-business-administration-guide/doc_source/office.md

    1. Add the room as the resource, add meeting dial\-in information to your meeting invite, and send the invite to book the room\.

-   1. Say “Alexa, start my meeting” to the Echo device assigned to the room\.
+   1. Say "Alexa, start my meeting" to the Echo device assigned to the room\.

 Your Echo device automatically dials into your meeting without prompting you for a meeting ID\.